 The following classes are for 4-H youth 8 to 18 years of age.
-Visual Arts projects will be judged during the morning on Wednesday, July 7, 2021.
+Visual Arts projects will be judged during the morning on Wednesday, July 13, 2022.

-One 4-H'er can be selected for the Illinois State Fair in each of the following Original Visual Art Classes: Paper, Fiber, Clay, Wood, Glass/Plastic, Metal, Nature, Computer-Generated Art, Three-Dimensional Design/Mixed Media, Leather, Heritage Arts, Scrapbooking, Food/Cake Decorating and Chalk/Carbon Pigment created on wood, metal or textiles and Fiber Arts Non-Original 8-10 year olds.
+One 4-H'er can be selected for the Illinois State Fair in each of the following Original Visual Art Classes: Paper, Fiber, Clay, Wood, Glass/Plastic, Metal, Nature, Computer-Generated Art, Three-Dimensional Design/Mixed Media, Leather, Heritage Arts, Food/Cake Decorating, Quilting (You Can Quilt), Quilting (Quilting the Best Better), Chalk/Carbon Pigment created on wood, metal or textiles and Fiber Arts Non-Original 8-10 year olds.